 do you know the signs of scoliosis?

-With school back in session, your kids may undergo a simple scoliosis test during gym class.
+It may be summer now, but once school is back in session your kids may undergo a simple scoliosis test during gym class.
 This routine spine check may seem like just a yearly task to check off the list, but it is an important test for kids.

 Scoliosis occurs when the vertebrae in the back form a curved line instead of being straight.
 Sometimes they also rotate (twist), like a corkscrew.
 Two percent of girls and .5 percent of boys have scoliosis and it tends to run in families.
 Usually, the cause is unknown and occurs in otherwise healthy kids and adolescents.
 Small curves usually don’t cause problems.
 But a curve that gets worse can be bad for a person’s health and cause pain.

 “A lot of times scoliosis gets missed because the signs are so subtle,” says Molly Depoorter, RN, spine clinic coordinator at Dayton Children’s.
 “Signs of scoliosis usually appear between the ages of 10 and 18.
 You also need to watch for spine curvature during growth spurts.
 One month, a kid’s spine can be completely fine and the next month it could be curved—all because of a growth spurt.”

 When monitoring for scoliosis, check for these signs: